Gr8th1ngy/NO-FIGHTING-IN-A-GUN-MUSEUM/README.md

 * Shotgun Sound - michorvath
 * Alarm Sound - lalks

-Open the exe file in Build folder to play the game
+Open the exe file in Build folder to play the game.

+WASD to move, E to interact.
+Press E near items/weapons to pick them up.
+Press E near unaware enemies to stealth kill them.
+When a shot is fired or the alarm bar goes to full the museum goes on full alarm and reinforcements arrive.